RobotLocomotion/drake/tools/release_engineering/dev/README.md

 Once your machine is set-up, run the `push_release` script as described below:

     cd tools/release_engineering/dev
-    ./push_release <version> <date> --apt
+    ./push_release <version>

-The release creator will provide the version and date.
+The release creator will provide the version.
 Again, don’t use `v` on the version string.
 For example:

     ./push_release 0.32.0 20210714 --apt

-The script may prompt for the GPG passphrase and/or the docker ID and password, all of which may be found in the AWS Secrets Manager.
-The script may prompt for these multiple times.
+The script may prompt for the GPG passphrase, which may be found in the AWS Secrets Manager.
+The script may prompt for this multiple times.

 ### Verification